1300 088 065

 • The loan is for a residential property, i.e. an owner-occupier loan.

-• There is a maximum of two borrowers applying, no more.
+• There is a maximum of two borrowers who can apply, no more.

 • The residential property subject to the loan must be owner-occupied.